 The purpose of our audit is to express an opinion on the financial statements and not to express an opinion of the effectiveness of the internal control environment.
-Had our work been focused on assessing the internal control environment further deficiencies may have been identified.
-The deficiencies we have identified and reported to you should not therefore be regarded as a complete list of all deficiencies which may exist.
+Any weaknesses we have identified and reported should not therefore be regarded as a complete list of all deficiencies which may exist.